Sint Maarten: Languages

 English is the everyday language of communication in Sint Maarten, and first language of most native born Sint Maarteners.
-A local variety of Virgin Islands Creole is spoken in informal situations by residents.
+A local variety of Virgin Islands Creole is spoken in informal situations by residents and is the first language of approximately 8.2% of residents as of 2025.
 Though it holds official status, Dutch is learned by most Sint Maarteners as a second language, and generally used only when communicating with other Dutch speakers.

 The government uses Dutch when in communication with the national government and also formerly did so with the Netherlands Antilles government.
 Local signage uses both Dutch and English.

 Historically there were English-medium and Dutch-medium schools on Sint Maarten, but Dutch government policy towards St. Maarten and other SSS islands eventually promoted English-medium education.

 Sint Maarten is a polyglot society, most are simultaneously bilingual in Dutch and English, and among them are also speakers of Spanish and French, the latter of which is official on the other side of the island (Saint-Martin).
 Linguist Linda-Andrea Richardson stated in 1983 that Dutch was a "dead language" in Sint Maarten.

 Some residents including Arubans, Curaçaoans and Sint Maarteners who have lived on or descend from the ABC Islands, speak Papiamento.
 Many Spanish speakers are from the Dominican Republic.
 Dominicans make up the largest group of legal immigrants.

 Economy

 Many tourists come to use Sint Maarten's beaches.

-Sint Maarten, along with Curaçao, uses two co-circulating currencies: the Netherlands Antillean guilder and its successor, the Caribbean guilder; the former will be withdrawn as legal tender on 1 July 2025.
+Sint Maarten, along with Curaçao, uses two co-circulating currencies: the Netherlands Antillean guilder and its successor, the Caribbean guilder; the former was formally withdrawn as legal tender and replaced March 31, 2025.
 The United States dollar is also widely used.
 The economy is heavily dependent on tourism, either from long-stays or day-trippers from the many cruise lines that dock in the Philipsburg Harbour; around 80% of the workforce is employed in this sector.
 Some limited agriculture occurs, however most food is imported.

 In 2014, St. Maarten had more gaming machines per resident than any other country in the world.

 Hurricane Irma severely affected the economy in 2017.
 In a 2019 report, it was revealed that the island's GDP had dropped by 4.7%, with an increase in inflation.
 This drastic hit to the economy was due to lessened tourism, real estate, trade, and business activities.